Mucor racemosus: Commercial and biotechnological use

 The capacity of M. racemosus to grow as a yeast and its various abilities to manufacture biochemicals have led to its use in industry.
 For example, it can produce a high yield of phytase, an important industrial enzyme.
 It also has an increased extracellular protease activity, suggesting its biotechnological suitability for the production of other industrial enzymes.
-It is also used in production of homeopathic medicinal products.
 In the manufacture of sufu (fermented cheese-like soybean product common in China and Vietnam), the fungal fermentation of soybean curd (tofu) results in moulded tofu, pehtze.
 The final product (sufu) is obtained by maturing pehtze in a brine containing alcohol and salt for several months.

 It possesses the ability to adapt phenotypically to several different antibiotics after exposure to a single drug, which makes it a good model for phenotypic multidrug resistance in lower eukaryotes.
 It has been shown to adapt to famous antibiotics like cycloheximide, trichodermin and amphotericin B. Cells adapted to cycloheximide particularly have been observed to be 40-times more resistant than non-adapted cells to the drug.
 These adapted cells have been studied to better understand their greater efficiency of membrane transport (efflux of drugs).